Dr. Fuambai Sia Ahmadu is founder of SiA Inc. a movement dedicated to empowering circumcised women and girls in Africa and worldwide.

 As a medical and symbolic anthropologist, Dr. Ahmadu worked for several years as a lead consultant for UNICEF in The Gambia and a principal investigator at the UK's Medical Research Council Laboratories also in The Gambia.
-In the U.S., Dr. Ahmadu has worked at the Child Development Branch as well as the Office of Global Health Research and International Activities of the National Institute of Child Health and Human Development (NICHD) at NIH.
-Dr. Ahmadu completed her PhD in Social Anthropology at the London School of Economics and was awarded a National Institute of Mental Health (NIMH) post-doctoral training fellowship at the Department of Comparative Human Development, University of Chicago.
+In the U.S., Dr. Ahmadu worked at the Child Development Branch and the Office of Global Health Research and International Activities at the National Institute of Child Health and Human Development (NICHD) at NIH.
+She was a Carley-Hunt Fellow funded by the Wenner Gren Foundation and served as a health advisor at the Office of the Vice President in Freetown, Sierra Leone.